act-rules/act-rules.github.io/_rules/object-has-acessible-name-8fc3b6.md

 `Object` elements without an accessible name are ignored by assistive technologies unless they have an [explicit role][].

-When the object resource is not loaded the fallback content is rendered as shown in Inapplicable Example 7.
+When the object resource is not loaded the fallback content is rendered as shown in the Inapplicable Example: `This 'object' element does not need an accessible name because it loads no image, audio, or video.`.

 Valid `data` attributes define the `object` [accessible name][] that is announced by the screen reader.
 The [accessible name][] is defined depending on the type of the `data` attribute.
 For example,  an image will use an `alt` for the [accessible name][] but an audio file will not.